 Carbon filters, aeration, and reverse osmosis systems can help get rid of organic contaminants in well water.

 You might remember from science class that water is an excellent solvent because it can dissolve many salts and chemicals.
-This is the reason why your groundwater is always susceptible to contamination.
+This is the reason your groundwater is susceptible to contamination.

-Let’s discuss some of the major causes of water contamination and how you can avoid them.
+Let’s discuss some of the major causes of well water contamination and how you can avoid them.

 Although there’s nothing much you can do about preventing the dirty water from absorbing into the ground and entering your water source, you can treat the well water itself, seal the well head, and make it watertight.